 The Eikona TL Array is straightforward to build as there are none of the awkward folds or angles seen in a number of traditional TL designs.
 The line partition helps with cabinet rigidity and there are additional braces shown on the plans.
 The height of the enclosure enables it to be cut from the customary 1.2 m wide sheet side.
 (Incidentally, although either MDF or high quality birch ply can be used, we strongly recommend the latter for better performance.)

 Early builds of the Eikona TL Array have been running for some months now and we’re pleased to report they have matched our design aims.
 The TL Array has an effortless grace and coherence, enabling it to handle the full scale of any music, from a single female vocalist to the might of a full orchestra.
 It even does pretty well on the likes of Massive Attack (and thanks to Ian, our early tester, for demonstrating that one!)

-Listener feedback has been excellent and we will add full reviews at a later date.
+Listener feedback has been excellent and we have a page devoted to them.
 Typical comments are:

 “The detail from the speakers was quite extraordinary … there was weight and real solidity to the sound.”

 “The level of detail is incredible, you can hear everything recorded, separated but integrated, set in its exact position.
 The bass is beautifully tight and drums…well they sound like drums, which isn’t as easy a task as it sounds, especially for such small drivers.
 They also go very loud without losing anything!!
 The soundstage is huge and has real depth and height.”

 - A single fold in the line for a simpler build and improved air flow

 - The line exits at the top – so the sound is cleaner and puts the port close to the drivers